Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 • Key Points:

-• Knowing the coverage capacity of a gallon of paint is vital for project planning.
+• Understanding the coverage potential of a gallon of paint is essential for effective project planning.

 Decoding the Label